icub-tech-iit/test-skin-patches/README.md

 ![test-skin](./assets/test-skin.png)

-Now touch the skin and you'll se the part touched highlighted in the
+Touch the skin and you'll see the corresponding patch highlighting in the GUI.

 ### 👨🏻‍💻 Maintainers
 This repository is maintained by: